Luke-Wilson/Mura-Docker-ELK-stack/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `I'm still working on this section, but below is how I was getting a proof of concept up and running.`

-First we access a TTY inside the Mura container:
+First we access a TTY inside the Mura container (your container name may be different):
 `docker exec -it elkStack_mura_1 bash`

 Once inside, the working directory should be /usr/local/tomcat